VBR vs CBR for Video Streaming: Understanding the Difference

 Constant Quality, or (CQ), is an alternative encoding mode that aims at achieving a fixed visual quality while ensuring the highest compression rate in a single encoding.
 Each frame is allocated enough bits to achieve the required visual quality.

-To get the best balance between the video quality and file size (get the higher video quality but in a smaller file size), the main video converters or video editors adopted the Constant Quality as the x264 and x265 encoding modes.
+To get the best balance between video quality and file size (getting the higher video quality but with a smaller file size), the main video converters or video editors adopted the Constant Quality as the x264 and x265 encoding modes.

-However, unlike CBR and VBR where the bitrate is either fixed or varies based on content complexity respectively, CQ aims at maintaining a consistent level of quality across different bitrates.
+However, unlike CBR and VBR, where the bitrate is either fixed or varies based on content complexity, respectively, CQ aims to maintain a consistent level of quality across different bitrates.
 This means that regardless of scene complexity, CQ ensures a consistent viewing experience for the audience.

 In CQ mode, the encoder intelligently allocates the bitrate to maintain the specified quality level.
-When the content contains complex scenes, the encoder allocates higher bitrates to maintain clarity and visual fidelity.
+The encoder allocates higher bitrates when the content contains complex scenes to maintain clarity and visual fidelity.

 Conversely, simpler scenes receive lower bitrates, reducing the file size while retaining acceptable quality.